kyma-project/kyma/components/compass-runtime-agent/README.md

 ## Overview

-This is the repository for the Kyma Compass Runtime Agent.
+This is the repository for the Compass Runtime Agent.

 The main responsibilities of the Compass Runtime Agent are:
 - Establishing a trusted connection between the Runtime and the Compass